jmhammond/mathsquirrel.com/content/faq/index.md

 ### Are you teaching ___?

 Maybe?
-My Summer 2026 (current) schedule is:

-* Math 131S

-And Fall 2026 schedule is
+Fall 2026 schedule is

 * Math 321 - Discrete Structures 1
     - for CS majors and secondary ed